Skip to main content

 4

-Evaluate the query over desired time from the predefined options in minutes, hours or days.
+Evaluate the query or formula over the desired time from the predefined options in minutes, hours or days.

 5

 Set Alert Conditions.
-Configure monitors to trigger if the query value crosses a threshold.
+Configure monitors to trigger if the query or formula value crosses a threshold.

 6